yesnik/linux-guides/rsyslog.md

 ### Message Facility

 A subsystem generating log messages.
-To define all facilities, we can use `*`.
+It specifies the subsystem that produces a specific syslog message.
+For example, the mail subsystem handles all mail-related syslog messages.

+FACILITY can be represented by one of the following keywords (or by a numerical code):

-- auth
+- kern (0)
-- authpriv
+- user (1)
-- cron
+- mail (2)
-- daemon
+- daemon (3)
-- kern
-- lpr
+- auth (4)
-- mail
+- syslog (5)
-- mark
+- lpr (6)
-- news
+- news (7)
-- security
+- uucp (8)
-- syslog
+- cron (9)
-- user
+- authpriv (10)
-- uucp
+- ftp (11)
-- local0
+- local0 through local7 (16 - 23).

 ### Message Priority

-Specifies the log message priority.
-If you want to send logs with any priority level, you can use `*`.
-Optionally, you can use the priority keyword `none` for facilities without specified priorities.
+Specifies a priority of a syslog message.
+PRIORITY can be represented by one of the following keywords (or by a number):

-- emerg
+- debug (7)
-- alert
+- info (6)
-- crit
+- notice (5)
-- error
+- warning (4)
-- warn
+- err (3)
-- notice;
+- crit (2)
-- info
+- alert (1)
-- debug
+- and emerg (0)

+The aforementioned syntax selects syslog messages with the defined or higher priority.
+By preceding any priority keyword with an equal sign (`=`), you specify that only syslog messages with the specified priority will be selected.
+All other priorities will be ignored.

+Conversely, preceding a priority keyword with an exclamation mark (`!`) selects all syslog messages except those with the defined priority.

 ### Templates